shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 3, your magic manifests itself as a deck of cards.

-As an action, you may spend 5 spell points to manifest your deck of spells.
+As an action, you may spend 40 spell points to manifest your deck of spells.
 Each spell and cantrip you know becomes a card in the deck.
 You must have a free hand to do so.

 When you manifest a new deck, any decks you previously manifested disappear.

 The deck is volatile.
-If you let go of it, it disappears.
+If it leaves your line of sight, it disappears.
 It is also bound to your Tether Range and Spell Duration.

 The deck has only one copy of each card, and they do not get replenished when drawn.
 When the last card is drawn, the deck disappears, and you must manifest a new deck to use spell cards again.

-The deck requires your concentration to exist.
-All concentration spell rules apply to this deck as well.
+If you cast a spell normally, if that spell’s card is still in the deck, that card disappears from the deck.

 ### The Draw

 At level 3, you and others may draw from your spell deck.

 As an action, you may draw a card from the top of your spell deck.
-When you draw a card and look at the card front, the spell is instantly cast on you with the following bond affinity option:

--   Drawn: This spell is cast instantly on the card holder, regardless of its casting time or material component requirements.
+When you draw a card and look at the card front, the spell is instantly cast on you, regardless of its casting time or material component requirements.
+This is called a Drawn spell.

 If the Drawn spell can target one or more creatures, it only targets the card holder.
 If the Drawn spell is an area of effect spell, the center of the effect is on the card holder.
 If the card holder is an invalid target for the spell, then the spell has no effect (e.g. a living creature draws Distort Value).
 If the Drawn spell creates something, it does so in the closest available space to the card holder.
+The Drawn spell automatically succeeds any to-hit values, and the target automatically fails any Dexterity saving throws for the Drawn spell.

 You are the caster of these spells, and the card holder is the target.